SystemFw/blog/content/staging/paxos-failures.md

   _reconfiguration_ is not supported.
 This is not a realistic assumption in the real world, where we want to eventually replace machines that have crashed, or scale a cluster up and down.
-  Reconfiguration is left as an exercise to the reader in many consensus papers but it's actually very tricky, and treated in more full-fledged versions of Paxos.
+  Reconfiguration is often left as an exercise for the reader, but it's actually very tricky and several papers are dedicated exclusively to it.
 - There is no storage fault model.
 Storage goes away when a process crashes, but it's assumed to work reliably when the process is running.
 This is not realistic either as disk corruption in the